benfasoli/air-trend/README.md

 ## Configuration

 The `docker-compose.yml` file defines the path used for storing logged data (defaults to `/home/pi/data/<device_id>`).

 If you cloned the repository to a location other than `/home/pi/air-trend` or wish to store logged data in a location other than `/home/pi/data`, you'll need to update the volume mount source for the `/home/pi/air-trend/config.json` file and the `/home/pi/data` directory.

 Devices are declared using `config.json` using keys that map to arguments passed to [SerialDevice](./devices/main.py).
+For example configuration blocks, refer to [`examples/`](./examples/).

+> You can use [`systemd`](https://systemd.io) to manage daemons if you're more comfortable with `systemd` than docker. `systemd` configuration is out of scope for this documentation but you can reference [`devices/Dockerfile`](devices/Dockerfile) for dependency installation steps and [`docker-compose.yml`](docker-compose.yml) for setting required environment variables.

 ### Basic logging